 Diving on 36% Enriched Air Nitrox your maximum depth is 29 metres (95 feet).

 When you compare the difference between Nitrox and air you may be surprised to discover that your maximum depth limit on Nitrox is shallower, not deeper, than when diving on air.
 Reasons for this are explained further down this page.
 Nitrox is a very useful tool for having safer dives on air profiles, or for extending your bottom time on moderate-depth recreational dives.
-It does not enable you to dive deeper than on air.
+But it does not enable you to dive deeper than on air.

 Myths about Diving on Nitrox